With crypto AML regulations getting stricter and fines reaching unprecedented heights, crypto businesses can’t afford any breaches in compliance.

 For the full list of red flags for crypto, click this link.

-If crypto businesses fail to comply with AML regulations, sanctions may include fines, seizure of business activity, and even criminal liability for senior management.
+If crypto businesses fail to comply with AML regulations, the sanctions may include fines, seizure of business activity, and even criminal liability for senior management.
 Exact penalties vary by country.
 Here are some examples of sanctions from different jurisdictions: